 Generic drugs are designed to have the same therapeutic effect as brand medications.
 Generics contain the same active substance as found in brand-name preparations and are equal to the originals in terms of quality, strength, posology, and method of administration.

-For instance, Sildenafil Citrate is a generic alternative of brand-name Viagra, an oral medication used to treat erectile dysfunction.
+Another visible example is Sildenafil Citrate is a generic alternative of brand-name Viagra, an oral medication used to treat erectile dysfunction.
 Both medicaments are available in the same strengths, prescribed in the same dosages, and have identical instructions as well as warnings, precautions, and contraindications for how to take them.

 Are generics worse than originals?